kouroshHakha/circuit-fewshot-data/README.md

 (Don't worry about it)
 - `bb_envs` is the submodule instantiating different black boxes (e.g. ngspice circuit env instances, or simple optimization benchmark functions)
-- `utils`: This is a personal utils submodule re-using most common ML/python convenience methods.
+- `utils`: This is a utils submodule re-using most common ML/python convenience methods.
 - `graph_data_gen`: This folder includes the scripts / class implementations for creating the graph datasets used in the paper (and more).

 # Data generation instruction